chausner/ChaCha20/README.md

 #include "chausner/chacha.hpp"
 ```

-If you are using CMake, any alternative way to integrate the library is as a CMake package:
+If you are using CMake, an alternative way to integrate the library is as a CMake package:

 ```cmake
 find_package(ChaCha REQUIRED)